waconzy/waconzy/README.md

 - 👋 Hi, I’m @olawale
-- 👀 I’m interested in web dev
+- 👀 I’m a web dev
-- 🌱 I’m currently new technology
+- 🌱 I work with technology
-- 💞️ I’m looking to collaborate on developers
+- 💞️ I’m looking to collaborate with developers
 - 📫 How to reach me olawaleolatona111@gmail.com

 <!---